emmaghita/cache-coherence-memory-system/README.md

 - detect remote reads or writes
 - invalidate local copies when necessary
-- supply modified data to other caches if required. :contentReference[oaicite:3]{index=3}
+- supply modified data to other caches if required

 ---